Govan–Partick bridge build creates more than one link

 Speaking to Project Scotland the day before the crossing’s official opening, which attracted over 6,000 people, David Buchanan revealed that the attitude of those in Govan and Partick to his team proved to be a ‘gift’ when delivering the complex project.

-“I don’t think I’ve worked on a project where there’s been that much togetherness and collaboration with the client,” David said.
+“I don’t think I’ve worked on a project where there’s been that much togetherness and collaboration with the client,” David added.
 “It’s been faultless and really fulfilling to take a project through like that.”

 The relationship between Farrans and the local community was hailed as ‘exceptional’ by judges who handed the firm a Gold Award at the Considerate Constructors Scheme’s (CCS) National Awards in May, with praise also given to the contractor’s ‘excellent’ level of respect for neighbours and ‘strong support’ for local labour, supply chains, and businesses.